Information about withdrawing from the University.

-- If the request to withdraw is made after the eighth week of the semester, then the posting of “WD” grades is not automatic.
-In this case, the student must submit a Course Adjustment Form to each of his professors to request a “WD” grade.
+When students file the Request for Withdrawal Form within the official withdrawal period, as indicated in the University Academic Calendar, they will automatically receive “WD” grades in all their courses.
+If the request to withdraw is made after the official withdrawal period, then the posting of “WD” grades is not automatic.
+In this case, the student must submit a Course Adjustment Form to each professor to request a “WD” grade.

-Students who withdraw for medical reasons must submit medical documentation with their withdrawal form to the Dean of Students and Community Development.
+Undergraduate students who withdraw for medical reasons must submit medical documentation with their withdrawal form to the Dean of Students and Community Development.

 Students who are activated for military service should contact the University Registrar for assistance.
-If the activation date occurs late in a semester, students may qualify for an Incomplete grade in some or all of their courses.
+If the activation date occurs late in a semester, students may qualify for an incomplete grade in some or all of their courses.
 In this case, students should file a Course Adjustment Form on which the faculty member will specify the work that must be completed to resolve the incomplete.
-In the event that the military activation date falls early in a semester, the student may be dropped from any course which he/she cannot complete.
+In the event that the military activation date falls early in a semester, the student may be dropped from any course that he/she cannot complete.
 In this case, tuition charges for any dropped course will be removed from the student's account.

 February 28, 2019